Give opera a try!

-Welcome to Opéra Louisiane, the Capital City’s Opera Company, where our singers are world class, our performances are breathtaking, and our supporters are enthusiastic.
-Join us for one of our passionate performances and you’ll see why so many people love opera!
+Welcome to Opéra Louisiane, the Capital City’s Opera Company, where our singers are world class, our performances are breathtaking, and our supporters are incredible!
+Join us for one of our passionate performances and you’ll see why so many people love opera.
 It will move you to tears, make your heart beat fast, and bring you to your feet.
 There’s nothing quite so powerful as hearing singers use their voices to the greatest capacity.
 No microphone necessary, no auto tune, just the pure, human voice, unamplified.

 As a singer, keeping opera alive is important to me, and Opéra Louisiane allows me to play a role in that mission.
 I grew up in a small town in central Virginia.
 I listened primarily to country music growing up, and my grandmother taught me to play the piano.
 Like most children, I hated to practice!
 In sixth grade, Virginia Opera’s educational program came to our school.
 The group performed opera favorites and changed characters by pulling hats out of a box.
 I sat mesmerized by what I heard and saw.
 I was hooked.
 It would take me another ten years or so to really find the courage to pursue my operatic dream, but there is no doubt that those singers planted the seed.
 This is why I am so passionate about Opéra Louisiane and especially about our Young People’s Opera Program.
 It is a crucial tool for expanding the minds of our school children.